tonihendra/soundness-infra-monitor/README.md

 This project provides a **backend (Node.js/Express)** and **frontend (React + Vite)** running together with **Docker Compose**.

 ---
+Description :
+A Proof of Concept monitoring tool for Soundness Layer infra, enabling visibility of validator nodes and system health via lightweight dashboard
 ## 📂 Project Structure
 ```